How to Cut Down Food Waste with Kids

 The truth is a happy plate does not lead to healthy thinking about food.
 Kids who are made to eat all the food on their plates tend to end up with eating disorders.
 Many kids who don’t eat enough do so because they are constantly nagged to eat.
 It makes them nervous and uncomfortable and they don’t feel like eating anymore.

-Ways to prevent food waste by serving choices of sides and letting kids choose
+Prevent food waste by serving choices

 I like to offer kids a variety of side dishes.
 In childcare, we are required to serve two fruits, two vegetables, or one of each.
 I tend to put several choices, usually 3-4 on the table and ask the kids what two they want on their plates.
 They tend to waste a lot less food this way.
 I still just make one main dish, but I might roast some broccoli and then have carrot sticks and apple slices as well.
 Kids can choose two of the three.
 They feel in control and more comfortable this way too.